2600hz/kazoo/core/kazoo_convert/doc/fax_converter.md

 #### Requirements

-This command requires `ghostscript` be installed, this is installed via the package `ghostscript` in Centos7 and Debian8.
+This command requires `ghostscript` be installed, this is installed via the package `ghostscript` in CentOS7 and Debian8.

 ## OpenOffice compatible to PDF

 The configuration for this command is `fax.convert_openoffice_command`.
 This command is invoked when conversion from any openoffice compatible format is requested.
 For this feature to be used, `fax.enable_openoffice` must be set in the `kazoo_convert` configuration.
 If openoffice compatible format conversions are enabled, by default openoffice conversions are serialized, this can be changed by setting `fax.serialize_openoffice` to false.

-mimetypes that will use this converter include:
+MIME types that will use this converter include:

  - `application/vnd.openxmlformats-officedocument.*`
  - `application/vnd.oasis.opendocument.*`